zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Importing.md

 - Ensure UUIDs match existing records exactly
 ## Supported record types for importing

-The following list details all record types that are currently available for use with the Zudello importing feature.
+Record types currently available for use with the Zudello importing feature are:

 - Relationships
     - Suppliers